 Step 3: Select the Application(s) that you are not using and click Force Quit, and click Force Quit again to confirm.

 Step 4: Now, Go back to the application that was showing the beachball.
 Wait a few minutes to see if the application is able to finish the task.
-If the beachball doesn’t go away, Repeat the former steps in order to Force Quit the application that is frozen.
+If the beachball doesn’t go away, Repeat the former steps to Force Quit the application that is frozen.

 Method 3: Ensure Storage is Sufficient